 Ariana Cohen-Halberstam - Festival Coordinator

-Film Program Associate at the Israel Film Center and Cinematters at The JCC in Manhattan.
+Associate Director of Film Programs at the Israel Film Center and Cinematters at The JCC in Manhattan.
 Ariana studied Film Theory and religion, and has worked in film and television industry in various capacities for years - primarily as an editor.

 - Filmmaker, DJC Films